cyborg-witch/username-change-app/README.md

 # Username Change App

-This app allows users to log in and change their username while supporting multiple languages (English and Chinese).
+This app allows users to log in and change their username.

 ## Features

 - Login with created username and password
 - Users can change their Player name
-- User can switch between English and Chinese languages
+- Users can switch between English and Chinese languages

 ## Login

-Users can log in with the following credentials:
+Users can log in with these credentials:

 Username: john